dsindex/transformers_examples/README.md

 ```
 $ ./train-ner.sh -v -v

-* select the checkpoint dir for the best model
+* select the checkpoint dir for the best model, you may refer to the tensorboard.
 * modify evalt-ner.sh
 * ex) evaluate ${OUTPUT_DIR}/checkpoint-3550
 $ ./eval-ner.sh -v -v